 Take a look at your business and segment your activities, tasks, and responsibilities based on whether they fall into income generating, producing, sustaining, supporting or enhancing.
 Take a look at everyone, including suppliers and contractors, not just employees, and how they are spending their time.
 Is everyone using their greatest talents and competencies within their roles?
 Does everyone fully understand how their roles impact and contribute to the company's bottom line?

 When you have mastered the combination of the five income areas and effectively leveraged all your available resources in your business, then you will most likely be in a position to also have income reserves to fall back on when unexpected expenses or challenges occur.
 Most important, you can conduct business with confidence that it is operating to generate, produce, sustain, and support income and profitability in your business, while continually growing in value for years to come.

-Sherré DeMao is President/CEO and founder of BizGrowth Inc. and author of the nationally acclaimed books, 50 Marketing Secrets of Growth Companies in Down Economic Times, www.50marketingsecrets.com, and Me, Myself & Inc., www.memyselfandinc.com, Her column seeks to help business owners build and grow sustainable enterprises and businesses with economic value and preference in the marketplace.
+Sherré DeMao is President/CEO and founder of BizGrowth Inc. and author of the nationally acclaimed books, 50 Marketing Secrets of Growth Companies in Down Economic Times, www.50marketingsecrets.com, and Me, Myself & Inc., www.memyselfandinc.com, Her expertise seeks to help business owners build and grow sustainable enterprises and businesses with economic vitality and preference in the marketplace.